docker/docs/api/dtr_1_3_accounts.md

 ### Create a Managed User Account

-There is no user reqtriction on creating a managed user account, however managed user accounts start out inactive and the user cannot authenticate until an admin explicitly activates the user account using the activate user API endpoint.
+There is no user restriction on creating a managed user account, however managed user accounts start out inactive and the user cannot authenticate until an admin explicitly activates the account using the activate user API endpoint.

-This allows the creation of DTR managed namespace reservations by an external service, which can then activate the account when its been verified by the external service.
+This allows the creation of DTR managed namespace reservations by an external service, which can then activate the account when it's been verified by the external service.

 DTR auth settings must be in "Managed" mode.